Welcome to the fourth day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 name, but that’s not very efficient.
 This is a good candidate for a

 loop!
-In other bash commands, we’ve been able to use $
+In other bash commands, we’ve been able to use $ to

 denote a shell variable that we wanted to switch.
 However, this won’t

 work inside an awk command.
-This is because awk
+This is because awk by default

 doesn’t have access to shell variables, but we can pass them to an

-script with the -v
+awk script with the -v option.
+The syntax

 below…